 HISD allows registered users (i.e., parents and students) access to student grades and attendance.
-Users can also choose to receive an email or text message if a child's grades drop below a selected average or is absent or tardy to class.
+It is strongly recommended that users opt to receive an email or text message if a child's grades drop below a selected average or is absent or tardy to class.
 In order to remain abreast of the student's academic performance and progress, it is imperative that both student and parent access HISD Connect / PowerSchool regularly.
 If you or your child thinks an error was made in grades or attendance, please contact the teacher directly for verification or a correction.
 Register at www.houstonisd.org